Rated: E · Short Story · Contest · #1815627

 He began to find out more and more about how his disease reacted.
 Unfortunately, he had first-hand knowledge of its progress.
 He wrote about the muscle spasms that progressed.
 Walking became slow and painful, but he managed until one day he knew, in no uncertain terms, that he was slowly losing control of certain parts of his body.

 One morning he woke up to go to the bathroom and as he pushed up carefully to stand, he fell down.
 His ability to walk by himself became a problem and he yelled for his mother.
 She came running into the room and saw him on the floor.
 He smiled helplessly up at her.
 Her worried look softened as she helped him up and they walked to the bathroom together.
 His hard-fought independence came to an end that day.

-His mother found him with a beautiful smile upon his face.
-She kneeled down beside his bed and cried, "You're at peace at last, my son!"
+His mother found him with a beautiful smile on his face.
+She kneeled down beside his bed and cried, "You're at peace, at last, my son!"

-Niemann-Pick disease can affect the brain, nerves, liver, spleen and bone marrow and, in severe cases, the lungs.
-Progressive deterioration of the brain, nerves and organs cause the main symptoms.
+Niemann-Pick disease can affect the brain, nerves, liver, spleen and bone marrow, and, in severe cases, the lungs.
+Progressive deterioration of the brain, nerves, and organs causes the main symptoms.
 Niemann-Pick is an inherited disease with no known cure, but research continues.